Legal / Crime

 Source: Citizen Advice

-Explains how the Human Rights Act 1988 protects you from a public authority, or private organisation carrying out a public function.
+This link explains how the Human Rights Act 1998 protects you from a public authority, or private organisation carrying out a public function.

 Source: Citizen Advice